Ballyhanna Man – Early Evidence of Hereditary Multiple Exostoses

 By and large living with HME has been a largely silent battle marked by good and bad days.
 While the bad days don’t define me, they do seem to be happening more often than I care to admit.
 I would describe a good day as a day when things are manageable, when the level of needling pain is at least two levels below my average.
 Regardless, in spite of the challenges that come with the territory, I will never let HME beat me.

 What is Hereditary Multiple Exostoses?

-Regarding its source scientists have linked HME with mutations in three genes: EXT1, which maps to Chromosome 8q24.1; EXT2 which maps to Chromosome 11p13; and EXT3 which maps to the short arm of Chromosome 19 (though its precise location is still unclear).
+Regarding HME’s origins scientists have linked it with chromosomal mutations in three genes: EXT1, which maps to Chromosome 8q24.1; EXT2 which maps to Chromosome 11p13; and EXT3 which maps to the short arm of Chromosome 19 (though its precise location is still unclear).
 It seems the majority of HME cases have either HME EXT1 or HME EXT2 mutations, while a small proportion of HME cases are linked to the EXT3 gene.

 - Approximately 50% of people with HME are diagnosed by the time they are three years old

 - 5% of newborns that carry an HME gene show some signs at birth